 A host’s car with its original clutch must be less than five (5) years old to receive eligibility for clutch repairs reimbursement*.
 If the car is more than five (5) years old, it may still be considered eligible if the clutch has been replaced with OEM parts by a factory certified mechanic fewer than five (5) years ago.

-If a certified (ASE or similarly certified) mechanic determines that guest misused and damaged the clutch, and provides written certification of that determination, the owner will be entitled to proportional reimbursement.
+If a certified (ASE or similarly certified) mechanic determines that the guest misused and damaged the clutch, and provides written certification of that determination, the host will be entitled to proportional reimbursement.
 This proportional reimbursement is calculated by reference to the otherwise expected remaining life of the clutch, based on the mileage at the end of the trip.

-* Note that owners who opt to decline a Turo protection plan and provide their own commercial rental insurance instead do not benefit from any clutch protections or policies that Turo may otherwise implement.
+* Note that hosts who opt to decline a Turo protection plan and provide their own commercial rental insurance instead do not benefit from any clutch protections or policies that Turo may otherwise implement.